chewbakke/shadowmocap-sdk-cpp/README.md

 # Build with CMake

-This project is a header only library so you do not need to compile anything to use it in your projects.
 Build the test, benchmark, and example apps with CMake.

 ## Install package manager
 ```console